- What Are Growth Stocks?

 What Are Growth Stocks?

-Growth stocks usually have higher prices relative to the company’s earnings (or a high P/E ratio).
-That’s because investors are expecting higher earnings over the long-run, regardless of what they’re earning now.
-They may look expensive today, but three, five, even ten years from now, these prices will look unbelievably low.
+They’ll also have higher prices relative to the company’s earnings (or a high P/E ratio), which doesn’t typically scare investors, because they’re expecting higher earnings over the long run, regardless of what the company earns today.
+They may look expensive now, but 3, 5, even 10 years from now, today’s prices will look unbelievably low.

 How Are Growth Stocks and Value Stocks Different?